samuellapnadia/advprog7-publisher/README.md

 3. Yes, I've explored Postman and found it to be a really helpful tool for testing HTTP endpoints quickly and effectively.
 In this project (based on the given example), I used Postman to test the new subscribe feature of the Notification system.
 Some features I want to explore more are collections, JSON body formatting, as well as status and time tracking.

 #### Reflection Publisher-3
+1. In this tutorial, we use the Push model of the Observer Pattern.
+The publisher (ProductService) sends notification data directly to all subscribers via an HTTP POST request.
+The subscribers don't ask or request for updates—they simply receive data when the publisher decides to send it.

+2. If we used the Pull model, each subscriber would regularly check (poll) the publisher for updates, instead of receiving them directly.
+One of the advantages of it is less load on the publisher since it doesn't need to push updates.
+Subscribers can also decide when and how often to fetch updates.
+But the drawbacks of this is that we will need a more complex subscriber logic and increased network traffic will occur from constant polling, especially if there are many subscribers.

+3. If we removed multithreading, then every subscriber update would block the main server thread.
+That means, if one subscriber is slow or unresponsive, the entire server would be delayed.
+Requests to publish or create products would also become much slower and feel laggy.